Ice storms, snowfall, rain hinders holiday travel across U.S.

 The National Weather Service on Saturday issued tornado watches for Tennessee, Arkansas and Louisiana, and warned of ice and sleet in upstate New York as well as snowfall for areas from Kansas to the Milwaukee region in southeast Wisconsin.

-A massive storm system closed roads and hampered travel in southeast Missouri on Saturday with heavy rain totaling 3 to 6 inches (7 to 15 cm), said Jim Sieveking, meteorologist for the National Weather Service in St. Louis.
+A massive storm system closed roads and hampered travel in southeast Missouri on Saturday with heavy rain totaling 3 to 6 inches, said Jim Sieveking, meteorologist for the National Weather Service in St. Louis.

 About 150 sections of various highways were closed due to flooding, according to the Missouri Department of Transportation website.